Sank's Glossary of Linguistics

 1. (Sociolinguistics) A scale which defines varied levels of formality in written and spoken language, depending on register, which itself is influenced or defined by social context. | John Clarke, 2019

-While initially the GC situation was described by Newton (1972) as one of a dialect continuum (linguistic variation due to the appearance of regiolects of the different geographical areas), later linguists claimed that dialect leveling and koineization, as a result of geo-socio-political factors, led to the loss of various marked features and gave birth to a "register continuum" (Tsiplakou et al. 2005).
+While initially the GC situation was described by Newton (1972) as one of a dialect continuum (linguistic variation due to the appearance of regiolects of the different geographical areas), later linguists claimed that dialect leveling and koineization, as a result of geo-socio-political factors, led to the loss of various marked features and gave birth to a register continuum (Tsiplakou et al. 2005).
 That means Greek Cypriots' language ranges from a heavy dialectal variety (the 'peasant talk' called χωρκάτικα), to a more Standard Modern Greek variety (the 'pen-pusher talk' referred to as καλαμαρίστικα), with two middle levels (the 'correct' or 'tidied-up Cypriot' called συσταρισμένα and the 'polite Cypriot' called ευγενικά).
 However, sometimes it is difficult to distinguish between the different registers since there is not always a "one-to-one correspondence", especially on the lexical level (Sivas 2003, Tsiplakou et al. 2005, Terkourafi 2007). | Melanie P. Satraki, 2015

 REGISTER LANGUAGE